 This MA programme equips students with the tools and knowledge to understand how and why social, political and cultural changes manifest themselves, both in the UK and internationally.

 PLEASE NOTE: This course is currently being revised and improved.
-It will not recruit in 2017-18 and is scheduled to relaunch in 2019.
+Applications are not currently open.

 Duration: Full time 1 year.
 Part time 2 years.
 Start date(s): October Distance learning available: No Entry requirements: 2.1 Degree in any discipline (or equivalent).Mathematics - C/4 or above at GCSE (or equivalent).